Enterprise Edition only

 Automatic encapsulation works for most variables but not all.
 First of all, it is dependent on the underlying data type and is enabled only if it is known to be a scalar type or an object type.
 Automatic encapsulation doesn't work for arrays or variables used as a For index variable.
 It doesn't work for variables passed ByRef either.
 In these cases you will need to manually encapsulate the data or leave the code unchanged.

 Global found, use Public.
-Use of Global is outdated.
-Simply replace Global with Public.
-VB3 supports only Global.
-VB 4-6 support Global but favor Public.
+Use of the Global keyword is outdated in classic VB.
 VB.NET no longer supports Global but requires Public.
 Auto-fix replaces Global with Public in VB 4-6 projects.

 Single-line If..Then statement found.
 An If..Then(..Else) construct is on a single line.
 To make your program more readable, auto-fix splits the construct to multiple lines and adds indentation.